dotoroart/cards/README.md

 ## Creature

+### Character

 #### *Calling*

-- When you play a Creature card you *call it* onto the field.
+- When you play a Character card you *call them* onto the field.
-- You can summon creatures during your turn.
+- You can call Characters during your turn.
 - You must first pay their mana cost.

 #### *Preparing*